Quick Answer

 The Fuji Excursion limited express runs from Shinjuku directly to Kawaguchiko in 1 hour 50 minutes.
 One-way fare is ¥4,130, with four round-trips a day plus seasonal extras.
 Every seat is reserved — there are no unreserved cars — so book in advance, especially on weekends and in cherry blossom or autumn leaf season.
 If you're traveling with a Japan Rail Pass, you can cover the JR section to Otsuki with the pass and pay only the Fujikyu Railway section (around ¥1,170) on top.

 Highway buses leave from Busta Shinjuku (above the station's New South Exit) and reach Kawaguchiko in about 1 hour 45 minutes for around ¥2,200 — roughly half the train fare.
-Traffic can stretch weekend trips, but it's still the best-value option.
+Traffic can stretch weekend trips, but it's still the best-value option for budget-conscious travelers.

 Climbing Fuji in 2026: what changed